hmtayyab76/waitlist-notion/README.md

 Create a `.env.local` file in the root of the project and add the environment variables mentioned above.
 You can also have a look at the `.env.example` file for reference.

+Please make sure to connect the Notion with notion Integrations